Are you looking to build a new home?

 The most common tax breaks involve savings on the installation of solar panels, wall insulation, and AC units.

-You do need to keep in mind that the qualification requirements vary heavily between locations.
-Some tax credits may only apply to commercial buildings.
+You need to remember that the qualification requirements vary heavily between locations.
+For example, some tax credits may only apply to commercial buildings.

-Check with your state or municipality to find out more about the different programs available.
+Check with your state or municipality to learn more about the different programs available.

 How Do You Claim Tax Breaks?

 If you file your taxes online, it’s easy to claim Federal tax credits and tax deductions.
-If you’re claiming these deductions, you’ll need to itemize, which also prevents you from claiming the standard deduction.
-Make sure you calculate whether it’s worth itemizing as the standard deduction is worth more than $12,000.
+However, if you’re claiming these deductions, you’ll need to itemize, which also prevents you from claiming the standard deduction.
+So make sure you calculate whether it’s worth itemizing as the standard deduction is worth more than $12,000.

-Finally, if you’re claiming any sort of IECC credit, you’ll need to fill out IRS Form 8908.
+Finally, if you’re claiming any IECC credit, you’ll need to fill out IRS Form 8908.